sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 # React

-Application boilerplates for creating React apps.
+Application boilerplates for creating React apps, many of which contain their own starter kit tutorials.
 And wow are there're a lot of good ones to choose from.

 **[react-production-starter](https://github.com/jaredpalmer/react-production-starter)** --- **Editor's choice**
 <br>React Redux boilerplate with isomorphic rendering, async react-router routes, async redux reducers, async data fetching, and code-splitting.
 Sports [feature-first organization](https://medium.com/front-end-hacking/the-secret-to-organization-in-functional-programming-913484e85fc9), JS standard for simplified linting, built-in example site with collection and item views, sample navigation both internally and sample unit tests.
 Integrates easily with [React Flexbox Grid](http://roylee0704.github.io/react-flexbox-grid/) and [Material UI](http://www.material-ui.com/).
 Functional stateless (pure) components.
 HMR that works!
 Also includes a `Dockerfile` to get the app up and running in a flash.
 Yowza!